 Although computing the elementary functions via the complex AGM is conceptually straightforward, it introduces the overhead of complex arithmetic.
 It is possible to avoid complex arithmetic by the use of Landen transformations (which transform incomplete elliptic integrals).
-See exercise 7.3.2 of Pi and the AGM for an outline of this approach, and [20] for more details.
+See exercise 7.3.2 of Pi and the AGM for an outline of this approach, and [19] for more details.

-Whichever approach is used, the bit-complexity of computing n-bit approximations to any of the elementary functions (log, exp, arctan, sin, cos, tan, etc) in a given compact set $A \subset \mathbb{C}$ that excludes singularities of the relevant function is $O(M(n) \log n)$.
-Here "nbit approximation" means with absolute error bounded by 2^{-n} .
-We could require relative error bounded by 2^{-n} , but the proof would depend on a Diophantine approximation result such as Mahler's well-known result on approximation of π by rationals [38], because of the difficulty of guaranteeing a small relative error in the neighbourhood of a zero of the function.12
+Whichever approach is used, the bit-complexity of computing n-bit approximations to any of the elementary functions (log, exp, arctan, sin, cos, tan, etc) in a given compact set $A \subset \mathbb{C}$ that excludes singularities of the relevant function is $O(M(n)\log n)$ .
+Here "n-bit approximation" means with absolute error bounded by $2^{-n}$ .
+We could require relative error bounded by $2^{-n}$ , but the proof would depend on a Diophantine approximation result such as Mahler's well-known result on approximation of $\pi$ by rationals [37], because of the difficulty of guaranteeing a small relative error in the neighbourhood of a zero of the function. $1^2$

-Certain non-elementary functions can be computed with bit-complexity $O(M(n) \log n)$ via the AGM.
-For example, we mention complete and incomplete elliptic integrals, elliptic functions, and the Jacobi theta functions $\theta_2(q), \theta_3(q), \theta_4(q)$.
-Functions that appear not to be in this class of "easily computable" functions include the Gamma function $\Gamma(z)$ and the Riemann zeta function $\zeta(s)$.
+Certain non-elementary functions can be computed with bit-complexity $O(M(n)\log n)$ via the AGM.
+For example, we mention complete and incomplete elliptic integrals, elliptic functions, and the Jacobi theta functions $\theta_2(q), \theta_3(q), \theta_4(q)$ .
+Functions that appear not to be in this class of "easily computable" functions include the Gamma function $\Gamma(z)$ and the Riemann zeta function $\zeta(s)$ .

-Algebraic functions can be computed with bit-complexity O(M(n)), see for example [14, Thm.
+Algebraic functions can be computed with bit-complexity O(M(n)), see [14, Thm.
 6.4].
-It is plausible to conjecture that no elementary transcendental functions can be computed with bit-complexity O(M(n)) (or even $o(M(n)\log n)$).
-However, as usual in complexity theory, nontrivial lower bounds are difficult to prove and depend on the precise model of computation.
+It is plausible to conjecture that no elementary transcendental functions can be computed with bit-complexity O(M(n)).
+However, as usual in complexity theory, nontrivial lower bounds are difficult to prove.